jlawson-design/d-day-website/README.md

 # UX

+## User

+The user for this site is either someone who has an interest in the subject matter or someone with a deep knowledge of WW2 history.
+It is unlikely that the user will be some form of organisation and more likely to be an individual.
+This site caters to both experts and those more unfamiliar to the topic, delivering an accessible experience.

+## Design
 The design of the website should be elegant, minimalist, and ultimately **respectful** to the historical event.

 - An initial design of the website was formed through the creation of a wireframe on [Figma](https://www.figma.com/).
 This wireframe guided design decisions and negated the temptation of scope creep.
 - A minimalist design style was chosen for the website, evoking a sense of history, back when the majority of pictures taken lacked colour.
 However, the colour palette adheres to the design philosophy of providing a pleasing user experience, and colour is still used albeit sparingly.
 - Roboto was chosen as the site font.
 It's simplicity matches the minimalist style of the site and Roboto Slab is used for select headings as it matches well.

-## User

-The user for this site is either someone who has an interest in the subject matter or someone with a deep knowledge of WW2 history.
-It is unlikely that the user will be some form of organisation and more likely to be an individual.
-This site caters to both experts and those more unfamiliar to the topic, delivering an accessible experience.

-## Design

 ## Structure
+The site is subdivided into 3 distinct pages each with a unique set of content.

 ___